Current State of Things (2024 Edition)

 What to expect in 2024

 Florida State's 2024 campaign and ACC title defense will begin in Dublin, Ireland on August 24 against Georgia Tech.
 The schedule will then consist of 7 more ACC opponents, including annual arch-rivals Miami and Clemson, and then 4 non-conference games against Florida, Notre Dame, Memphis, and Charleston Southern.
 I expect they would be the favorite in every game except for the road game at Notre Dame, with Clemson being a toss up game as well but I expect FSU to be a slight favorite with homefield advantage.
-According to Las Vegas sportsbooks, FSU and Clemson currently have identical odds to win the ACC Championship, with Miami and NC State having the next best odds.
+According to Las Vegas sportsbooks, FSU currently has slightly better odds than Clemson to win the ACC Championship, with Miami.
+NC State, and Louisville having the next best odds.
 I still like FSU's chances ahead of Clemson's though.
 Clemson is a program that peaked from 2012 to 2021, but has seen a slow decline over the past few seasons, whereas FSU is ascending.

 The good news for FSU is the playoff is expanding to 12 teams in 2024, which also guarantees a spot and first round bye for whoever wins the ACC, SEC, Big Ten, and Big 12 conferences.
 Meaning if FSU does win the ACC again, there will be no denying them a spot this time around, and they would have a free pass to the 2nd round (8 teams left).
-Those same Vegas books give FSU the 9th best odds to win the National Championship, behind Georgia, Ohio State, Texas, Oregon, Alabama, LSU, Michigan, and Ole Miss.
+Those same Vegas books give FSU the 10th best odds to win the National Championship, behind Georgia, Ohio State, Texas, Oregon, Alabama, LSU, Michigan, Ole Miss, and Penn State.

 Tampa Bay Buccaneers